nih-cfde/c2m2/README.md

 The published-documentation repo checks hourly for changes to the master branch of this repository.
 If it finds changes, it automatically:

-- makes a branch called update-specsdocs-preview with the changes
+- makes a branch called update-c2m2-preview with the changes
 - makes a PR to merge that branch into specspreview
 - runs a series of build checks

-If those build checks all pass, it will then automatically merge update-specsdocs-preview into specspreview, close the pull request, and build a preview site for you to browse at: https://cfde-published-documentation.readthedocs-hosted.com/en/specspreview/
+If those build checks all pass, it will then automatically merge update-c2m2-preview into specspreview, close the pull request, and build a preview site for you to browse at: https://cfde-published-documentation.readthedocs-hosted.com/en/specspreview/

 If your preview site looks as expected, go to [Publishing your changes](#Publishing-your-changes)